MileHacker Logo

 Nearby Destinations for Day Trips

 Singkawang, known for its Chinese-Indonesian heritage, offers temples and a distinct culinary scene.
 Pasir Panjang Beach in Bengkayang Regency welcomes visitors with its coastal views and fresh seafood.
-Mempawah, with its Malay heritage, features historical sites and serene beaches.
+Mempawah, with its Malay heritage, features historical sites and tranquil beaches.

 Travel Insights